 We use the UDB SILC for Belgium, as provided by EUROSTAT.
-The survey took mainly place from April to August 2016.
-Some interviews also took place after August 2016, but they represent about 12 % of the interviews.
+The survey takes place in the second half of the year following the income reference year.
 The unit of assessment is the sociological household, defined as the persons living at the same address.
-The response rate for the total sample ("old" households (3/4) and "new" households (1/4) together) is defined as: (number of addresses successfully contacted / number of valid addresses contacted) (number of household interviews completed and accepted for the database / number of eligible households at contacted addresses).
+The response rate for the total sample ("old" households (3/4) and "new" households (1/4) together) is defined as (number of addresses successfully contacted / number of valid addresses contacted) (number of household interviews completed and accepted for the database / number of eligible households at contacted addresses) was not available yet at the time of writing (June 2017).